aGhandhii/systemverilog-auto-lint-format/README.md

 This script runs the automated linting and formatting in a POSIX compliant shell.
 If an error occurs while reformatting or linting, the output will be sent to `autolint_errors.txt`

 ## `autolint-windows`

-*Note: This is a work in progress, not yet available*

 This script runs the automated linting and formatting in Powershell.
 If an error occurs while reformatting or linting, the output will be sent to `autolint_errors.txt`